foxr1/routetouni/README.md

 ---
 ### Functionality
 The application supports different pages that would to relate to questions a typical first year student would ask.
-The pages include Societies, Accommodation, Pubs & Clubs, Revision, News , Health, Campus Map and Chat.
+The pages include Societies, Accommodation, Pubs & Clubs, Revision, News, Health, Campus Map and Chat.
 Along with individual pages showing information there is a trained bot that will answer any questions a user would have.
 The Societies, Accommodation , Pubs & Clubs, Revision and Health pages display information on flipcards.
 The Chat redirects to